-Then, let's see how to use this program to undelete photos of Android.
+Then, let’s see how to use this program to undelete photos from Android device directly.

-Then, connect your Android device to the computer and launch the program to get its main window where 2 recovery modules are provided:
+After installing this software on your computer, you need to connect your Android device to the computer and launch the program to get its main window where 2 recovery modules are provided.

 At the same time, a window asking users to install driver software will pop up.
 If you need to recover photos from the internal storage of Android, please install the driver.
 Then, choose a proper module to do photo recovery.

-If your deleted photos were originally stored on internal memory of Android, please choose Recover from Phone.
+If your deleted photos were originally stored on internal memory of Android, please choose Recover from Phone module.
 If they were saved on SD card, please select Recover from SD-Card.

-To recover deleted photos from Android internal storage, please follow instructions below:
+To recover deleted photos from Android internal storage, you need to root your Android device in advance.
+Then, please follow instructions below: